 With employment opportunities in the veterinary industry expected to grow strongly over the next five years, there is no better time for animal lovers to be considering a rewarding career caring for all creatures great and small.

-According to Australian statistics, there will be more than 7000 new job opportunities for veterinarians in NSW over the next three years.
+According to statistics published on the Australian Government’s JobOutlook website, there will be around 7000 new job opportunities for veterinarians over the next three years.
+Most of those jobs will be created by workers leaving the profession, although some will be new jobs.*

 TAFE NSW research further reveals that in the animal attendants and trainers sector, the largest employment growth area between now and 2022 will be that of veterinary nurses, with almost 100 additional workers needed in NSW alone.